Ginny Weasley: Novels

 Ginny is introduced in Harry Potter and the Philosopher's Stone (1997) when Harry Potter encounters the Weasley family at King's Cross station.
+She is ten years old at this time.
 When Ginny realizes who Harry is, she wants to board the Hogwarts Express to see him, but her mother will not allow it.

 Ginny begins her first year at the wizard school Hogwarts in Harry Potter and the Chamber of Secrets (1998).
 She joins Gryffindor House and develops a crush on Harry.
+On Valentine's day, she sends a singing Valentine to him "inconspicuously".
 As the plot advances, Harry and Ginny's brother Ron notice that she is acting strangely.
 At first, they assume she is simply disturbed by the attacks on Muggle-born students at Hogwarts, but soon suspect that she may know something about the attacks.
 They question her, but she refuses to speak.
-They eventually discover that she opened the Chamber of Secrets and was commanding a Basilisk to assault students while under the influence of Tom Riddle's school diary.
-Harry finds Ginny, saves her from Riddle, and destroys the diary.
+They eventually discover that she opened the Chamber of Secrets and was commanding a Basilisk to assault students (not knowing she started the attacks), while under the influence of Tom Riddle's school diary.
+Harry finds Ginny, saves her from Riddle, and destroys the diary with the basilk's poisoned tooth that was in his arm.

 Ginny returns in Harry Potter and the Prisoner of Azkaban (1999).
 She is a second-year student at Hogwarts, and is present when Harry is attacked by Dementors on the Hogwarts Express.
-During the course of the novel, she develops a closer relationship with Hermione Granger.
+During the course of the novel, she develops a closer relationship with Hermione Granger, one of Harry's best friends.

 In Harry Potter and the Goblet of Fire (2000), Ginny attends the Quidditch World Cup with her father, brothers, Harry, and Hermione.
 She accompanies Neville Longbottom to the Yule Ball at Hogwarts.

 Ginny has a boyfriend named Michael Corner in Harry Potter and the Order of the Phoenix (2003), but she eventually breaks up with him and begins dating Dean Thomas.
 When Dolores Umbridge bans Harry from the Quidditch team, Ginny replaces him as the Gryffindor Seeker.
 She joins the secret group Dumbledore's Army and accompanies Harry to the Department of Mysteries as he attempts to rescue Sirius Black.
 Ginny participates in a battle inside the Ministry of Magic, but retreats from the action after breaking her ankle.

 In Harry Potter and the Half-Blood Prince (2005), Professor Slughorn invites Ginny to join his "Slug Club".
-Ginny becomes a permanent member of the Gryffindor Quidditch team as Chaser, and substitutes for Harry as Seeker when Professor Snape puts him in detention.
+Ginny becomes a permanent member of the Gryffindor Quidditch team as Chaser, and substitutes for Harry as Seeker when Professor Snape puts him in detention for using Sectumsempra on Draco Malfoy, forcing Harry to miss the final match of the season against Ravenclaw.
 Ginny's relationship with Dean ends, and she shares her first kiss with Harry after Gryffindor wins the Quidditch Cup.
 Ginny and Harry start a romantic relationship, but Harry ends it after several months, fearing that his closeness with her will put her in danger.